LucasColas/lucascolas/README.md

 I'm Lucas Colas.
 I am a French student in engineering school (science and computer science).
 I like to work on software engineering and machine learning.

-## Projects

-- 🔭 I’m currently working on an Ultimate Tic Tac Toe with an AI.
-Precisely I'm working on the heuristic function.

-- 👯 If you want to collaborate on a project, I am available !

-#### :handshake: Open to Work !

 ## Programming languages

 ![Python](https://img.shields.io/badge/-Python-E426D6?style=for-the-badge&logo=Python&logoColor=white)